minarkhan/en2bn-and-bn2en-number-convert-and-counter-by-JavaScript/README.md

-# en2bn-and-bn2en-number-convert-and-counter-by-JavaScript
-English to bangla and bangla to english number convert and thats number counter by JavaScript
+# English to bangla and bangla to english number convert and thats number counter by JavaScript

-#Quickstart
+##Quickstart

 ### 1. Clone Repository
 ```sh